 - Click the Embed button

-WYSIWYG Source Functions
+Source Functions

 For more advanced control over the content being added, content creators can transform the WYSIWYG editor to an HTML code-based editor.
 This provides administrators with advanced control, including the ability to: